wandyezj/wandyezj.github.io/docs/_posts/2022-07-14-projecting-software-feature-maintenance-cost.md

 tags: software
 ---

-When new software features are implemented they come with an ongoing maintenance cost.
+Each new software feature implemented comes with an ongoing maintenance cost.

 The maintenance of software consistently consumes developer resources.

-Understanding the maintenance cost is important for determining the lifecycle cost for a feature.
+Understanding a features maintenance cost is important for determining the lifecycle cost for a feature.

 It is desireable to understand the lifecycle cost of a feature so it can be planned for and used to assess the financial tradeoffs of a feature.